Smashing Magazine - we smash you with the information that will make your life easier. really.

 Portfolio Design Study: Design Patterns and Current Practices

-In our recent study on Typographic Design Patterns and Best Practices, we asked our readers about case studies they would like us to conduct.
-One of the most popular suggestions was a detailed case study of portfolio websites.
-Following the requests of our readers, we have carefully selected 55 design agencies and Web development agencies, analyzed their porfolio websites and identified popular design patterns.
+Following the requests of our readers, we have carefully selected 55 design agencies and Web development agencies, analyzed their portfolio websites and identified popular design patterns.
 The main goal of the study was to provide freelancers and design agencies with useful pointers for designing their own portfolio.

 We have brainstormed on the most important design issues and asked designers across the globe what design decisions they often have to make when designing a portfolio website.
 We also asked designers what questions they would like answered or analyzed in our case study.
 In the end, we came up with a bag of 40 solid portfolio-related questions — sorted, grouped and ranked according to importance.
 Finally, we searched for a good mix of established design agencies and well-designed portfolio websites of small and large agencies.

-Finally, we created a questionnaire with these 40 questions and went through the websites of all of these design agencies, noticing design patterns and filling out our quite lenghty forms.
+Finally, we created a questionnaire with these 40 questions and went through the websites of all of these design agencies, noticing design patterns and filling out our quite lengthy forms.
 Overall, the study took over 75 hours to prepare.

 This post presents the initial results of our big portfolio design study.
 Below, we discuss the visual design, structure, layout and navigation of portfolio websites.
 We also get into the design details of every single section, including the about, clients, services, portfolio, workflow and contact pages.
 Of course, you do not necessarily have to follow the findings presented here; rather, use them to get a general idea of what other portfolios look like, and then come up with something of your own that is usable, distinctive and memorable.
 We would like to thank Mark Nutter for helping us gather data for this study.